 Through the curriculum, particularly in computing and PSHE, children are taught directly about the dangers associated with being online and how to reduce the risks.
 The curriculum adapts as new technology develops but is regular and age-appropriate.
 Over time, we also provide information and resources for parents/carers where necessary.

 Below are some resources which families may find useful.
+These sites will provide lots of information for both parents and children covering a wide range of online aspects.
 However, if there is any support that we may be able to provide to support your child, please contact the class teachers.